WestPeakResearch/WestPeakWebsite/src/content/Team/Colin-Illing/index.md

 ---
 type: "team"
 name: "Colin Illing"
-degree: "Bachelor of Commerce - General | Year 2"
+degree: "Bachelor of Commerce - Finance | Year 2"
-position: "Junior Analyst"
+position: "Vice-President"
-management: "False"
+management: "True"
 research: ["SMPL_Colin_Illing.pdf"]
 headshot: Colin_Illing.jpg
 ---

-Colin is a second-year commerce student specializing in finance.
-He recently joined WestPeak, and is excited to explore his avid interest in the capital markets by learning more about financial modelling, business valuation, and equity research.
-This summer, Colin is looking for a summer internship, where he can apply his learnings from WestPeak!
+Colin is a second-year Commerce student, specializing in finance.
+WestPeak offers a platform for him to continue exploring his interest in capital markets and learning from peers.

-Outside of school, Colin can be found playing basketball, weightlifting, running, trying local restaurants, watching new movies, and spending time with his family and friends.
+Colin will be joining Brookfield Properties this summer on their Asset Management team, followed by a 2026 internship with RBC Capital Markets in Investment Banking, both based in his hometown, Calgary.

-He’s excited to contribute to the WestPeak team and learn from the great mentors in the club!
+Outside of academics and work, he’s passionate about running, basketball, and travelling with friends and family.